ltrzesniewski/pcre-net/src/PCRE/doc/html/README.txt

   unaddressable.
 This allows it to detect invalid memory accesses, and is mostly useful for debugging PCRE2 itself.

 .
-In environments where the gcc compiler is used and lcov version 1.6 or above is installed, if you specify
+In environments where the gcc compiler is used and lcov is installed, if you specify

   --enable-coverage